Compact Bonnet Pairs: isometric tori with the same curvatures: Compact Bonnet pairs

-An example of an isothermic torus that generates a Bonnet pair with two non-congruent tori is presented in Figure~\ref{fig:Bonnet_pair_two}.
+Figure~\ref{fig:Bonnet_pair_two} shows a numerical example of an isothermic torus that generates a Bonnet pair with two different (i.e. non-congruent and not related by a reflection) tori.
+The corresponding Bonnet pair are in Figure~\ref{fig:teaserNonsphericalPlusMinus}.
 This example was constructed as follows.
 First we fixed the elliptic curve parameter $\Imc \tau$ so that

 Then we considered the following three parameter $A, B, C \in \R$ set of reparame\-trization functions:

 Within this set we numerically solved for an isothermic cylinder satisfying the rationality and vanishing axial $\Bpart{}$ part conditions from Theorem~\ref{thm:isothermicCylinderBonnetPeriodicityConditions}, with 2-fold symmetry $\angleFP_0 = \pi$.
 The parameters are